Call for appointment:410-553-8240 410-553-8240

 - COPD is lung disease that makes it difficult to breathe.
 Smoking is the leading cause of COPD, accounting for about 90 percent of cases.
 Pollution, including exposure to chemical fumes and dusts in the workplace, can increase your risk.
 Genetics is also a risk factor.

 - As the fourth leading cause of death in the United States, COPD impacts 16 million Americans, according to The National Heart, Lung and Blood Institute.
-Millions more don’t know they have this disease, which is why getting testing is so important.
+Millions more don’t know they have this disease, which is why getting tested is so important.

 - A chronic disease, COPD is an illness that may never go away.
 Taking action early will help you better understand and learn to manage your COPD.